svn1991/ott_vue3/README.md

 - `npm run install`
 - `npm run dev`

+## Current Features

+- display shows by genre
+  - shows per genre limited to max 25
+  - genre only displayed if minimum of 8 shows exist
+- display show information when show is clicked
+- search bar and results dropdown

 ## TODO

-- add search show functionality
 - add unit test cases and coverage stats
-- fix build to deploy on guthub pages
+- fix build to deploy on github pages
-- work on styling the website
+- work on styling the website and better show/hide toggling
+- standardize global variable usage

 ## Technology Stack